2012–13 Welsh League Cup

 The 2012–13 Welsh League Cup was the 21st season of the Welsh League Cup, which was established in 1992.
 A new format was introduced with eight feeder league clubs involved for the first time.
 The winners progressed into the second round, alongside the twelve Welsh Premier League clubs.
+Carmarthen Town won the competition, after beating The New Saints in a penalty shoot-out after a 3–3 draw in the final.